NeurIPS 2026 Workshop

 Sydney, Australia December 6-12, 2026 Full-day workshop

-The Big Five explains less than half the variance in relationship outcomes.
-What if we treated personality the way CLIP treats images — embedding everything, unsupervised, at the resolution reality demands — and asked not "do these two people match?" but "what kind of relationship will they build?"
+What if we treated personality the way CLIP treats images, embedding everything, unsupervised, at the resolution reality demands, and asked not "do these two people match?" but "what kind of relationship will they build?"

 01The Core Thesis

-We are living in a social dark age.
-The tools we use to form relationships — swiping on photos, answering personality quizzes — operate at a resolution so low that they're the equivalent of trying to recognize a face from a 4×4 pixel grid.
-Married people report happiness equivalent to a $50,000 salary increase.
-Finding a one-in-a-million match instead of a one-in-a-hundred doesn't make someone a little happier — it satisfies something at the level of the soul.
-And yet we have no serious research infrastructure for building the representations that would make this possible.
+The tools we use to form relationships — swiping on photos, answering personality quizzes — operate at a resolution so low they're like trying to recognize a face from a 4×4 pixel grid.
+We have no serious research infrastructure for the representations that would change this.

 Personality Embeddings